OpenStickCommunity/Hardware/Trains Vewlix Stuff/Vewlix NESiCA NFC Reader/README.md

 - Added ability to connect 128x64 OLED
 - Added ability to have more inputs connected to main RP2040 based board
 - Added Micro SD Card module
-- Sketch now loads .txt files from connected Micro SD Card module for easier managmenet of scripts
+- Sketch now loads .txt files from connected Micro SD Card module for easier management of scripts
 - Added pre-compiled .UF2 for those that do not want to use Arduino IDE
 - Added updated board design